MaxLell/Pacman_Business_Card/Documentation/Use Case Analysis/UseCase_Client.md

 - the display shall show the current time of the day and the current date (including contact information)
 - If the player presses the power button, then the game is launched

+### User wants to have a functional device, which is not only paper weight
-## User wants to have the time to be displayed
+- The user wants the time and date to be displayed (almost like a pocket watch)
 - The user powers on the device.
 - In the menu the user can select: Display current time (including contact information)
 - The system shows the current system time